near/docs/docs/tutorials/contracts/nfts/minting-nfts.md

 ### Testing the contract

-We have some tests that you can run.
-For example, the following will run our simple tests to verify that our contract code is working.
+Written in the smart contract there are pre-written tests that you can run.
+Run the following command in your terminal to perform these simple tests to verify that your contract code is working.

 ```bash
 cargo test -- --nocapture
 ```

-> **Note:** the more complex simulation tests aren't run with this command, but we can find them in `tests/sim`.
+> **Note:** the more complex simulation tests aren't performed with this command but we can find them in `tests/sim`.

 ## Use the NFT contract